nastch2000/starter-academic/content/publication/Miranda2011/index.md

 publication: In *IEEE Wireless Advanced (WiAd), London, UK*
 publication_short: In *WiAd2011*

 abstract: Interactive TV capitalizes on the opportunities created by digitisation to offer new services.
 Depending on the level of interactivity, a return path is required to send data from the home user back to the broadcaster.
 In this paper, we propose the use of 802.22 WRAN to implement the return path over white spaces.
 Our approach allows the transmission of interactive data in overlay with broadcast data.
 Following 802.22's requirements, we analyze the task of selecting settings for cooperative spectrum sensing.
-First, our numerical results show that the number of cooperative devices used to improve sensing accuracy is constrained to the minimum data rate per device
+First, our numerical results show that the number of cooperative devices used to improve sensing accuracy is constrained to the minimum data rate per device.
+Second, we show through computer simulations that noise uncertainty limits cooperation gains regardless of how settings are selected.
+Wrapping up our analysis, real-world conditions are considered through testbed experimentation

 # Summary.
 An optional shortened abstract.